5 minutes read time.

 “Just checking in.”
 Depending on your personality type, the sound of these three words from a friend might make you feel valued.
 Or you might break out in hives.

 The truth is, all of us (yes, even the introverts) need someone in our lives who can check in on us from time to time.
 Someone who cares how we’re really doing, beyond the usual superficial answers.
 But knowing when and how to check in?
 That’s another matter.

 Here’s how you can check in on your friends… without making it weird.

 While there isn’t necessarily a ‘bad’ time to check in on someone, there are a handful of situations that can definitely warrant some extra attention on your part – for example:

 When your friend is going through a rough patch.
-Whether it’s an ailing parent, relationship troubles, or losing a job, if you know your friend is facing extra tough circumstances, don’t sit back.
+Whether it’s an ailing parent, relationship troubles, or losing a job, if you know your mate is facing extra tough circumstances, don’t sit back.
 Reach out.